bcherry/js-better-faster/dom/dom.md

 ## it's absolutely terrible

-### but I have a series of simple rules to make it better
+### but I have a three simple rules to make it better

 !SLIDE subsection